-Yogi Bhajan gave us the Aquarian Sadhana, which includes these mantras, in 1992.
-It was given to help prepare us for this new age of Aquarius, as well as to sustain us through this time.
+The Aquarian Sadhana was given to help prepare us for this new age of Aquarius, as well as to sustain us through this time.
 The Aquarian Age, which began on 11-11-11, is an age of experience.
 Thus, the truest way to know these mantras is through chanting them.

 The following 7 mantras are chanted each for a specific duration, in this order, for a total of 62 minutes.

 Ek ong kaar sat nam siri wahe guru

 The Creator and all creation are one.
 This is our True Identity.

 The ecstasy of this wisdom is Great beyond words.

 This mantra is a code that directly links us to the creative Infinity of God.
 It initiates the kundalini and brings forth a state of bliss when chanted correctly.